for Talented and Gifted Services

 Students may be identified as Intellectually Gifted, Academically Talented in Reading or Academically Talented in Math.

-The TAG Identification process begins in the Fall of each school year and continues through the year.
-All decisions for identification are made by members of a team most often comprised of the K-12 TAG Coordinator, building principal or associate principal, and the building instructional Coach.
+The TAG Identification process begins in the Fall of each school year and continues throughout the year.
+All decisions for identification are made by members of the TAG Eligibility Team most often comprised of the K-12 TAG Coordinator, building principal or associate principal, and the building instructional Coach.
 It may also include classroom teachers, learning specialist, ELD specialist, counselor, school psychologist as applicable.

-Parents will be notified in writing of identification decisions.
+Parents are notified in writing of identification decisions.